musienkoyuriy/ng2-modules-docs/ng2-dropdowns.md

 ## Examples <a name="examples"></a>
 ### Expand direction <a name="direction"></a>
-Dropdown menu can expand both upwards and downwards, change the <div> element with class="dropdown" to "dropup".
+Dropdown menu can expand both upwards and downwards, change the element with class="dropdown" to "dropup".
 Default behaviour is `dropdown`
 #
 `code1`
 #
 `Example`

 ### Menu aligment <a name="alignment"></a>
 By default, a dropdown menu is automatically positioned 100% from the top and along the left side of its parent.
-Add .dropdown-menu-right to a .dropdown-menu to right align the dropdown menu.
+Add `.dropdown-menu-right` to a `.dropdown-menu` to right-align the dropdown menu.
 #
 `code1`
 #
 `Example`

 ### Headers <a name="direction"></a>
-The .dropdown-header class is used to add headers inside the dropdown menu:
+The `.dropdown-header` class is used to add headers inside the dropdown menu:
 #
 `code1`
 #
 `Example`

 ### Dividers <a name="direction"></a>
-The .divider class is used to separate links inside the dropdown menu with a thin horizontal border:
+The `.divider` class is used to separate links inside the dropdown menu with a thin horizontal border:
 #
 `code1`
 #